eightsmile/cfa/FixedIncome.md

 | Segmented market theory  | Yield is solely function of demand and supply                | • Independent maturity segment                               |
 | Preferred habitat theory | Forward rates=expectation of future rates + premium for moving out of the preferred habitats | • Explain almost any yield curve shape                       |

+The typical term structure of credit spreads is upward slowing because investors typically want more compensation for future credit uncertainty.

+The two examples he gives for when credit term structure can be inverted are valid: high-yield issuers in cyclical industries at the bottom of a cycle where investors are looking past the bottom of the cycle and bonds that have a very high likelihood of default where a primary pricing mechanism is based on the recovery amount in default.

 ### Factors affecting Interest Rate

 1. Monetary Policy explains mostly in the short-term, and 1/3 in the long-term of bond yield variation.
 Long-term rate is mostly affected by inflation and economic activities.